jolly-io/Data-Engineering/README.md

   * prototype and test your system, aligning with stakeholder needs
 - Build, Evaluate, Iterate and Evolve your system based on stakeholder needs

-  *Business requirements are defined by the company leadership team, stakeholder requirements are defined by individual contributors within the organization.*
+  *Business requirements define the high level goals of the business.
+Stakeholders  *

 ### Data Engineering on the `AWS Cloud`: